MLSTidbits/ddnsd/README.md

 - 25GB Disk Space or higher (4GB for LXC container)
 - Network connection
 - **Cloudflare** or **DuckDNS** account.

+### Drawbacks

+- **VPS/VPN Conflicts**: If you are using a VPN service, you may encounter issues with the Cloudflare proxy.
+In this case, it is recommended to disable the proxy in the configuration file.
+- **Security**: Using HTTP instead of HTTPS for DuckDNS can expose your credentials.
+It is recommended to use HTTPS whenever possible.
+- **Limited to Cloudflare and DuckDNS**: Currently, only these two providers are supported.
+If you need support for other providers, follow [contributing](#contributing) section on how to contribute to the project.

 ## Installation